University of Toronto Global Educator Award

 Teaching-Stream and Tenure-Stream faculty members in continuing appointments as of September 1, 2020.
 Note this includes pre-tenure and pre-continuing status faculty.

-The University of Toronto Global Educator Award winners are determined by a process of nomination and selection by a committee chaired by the Associate Vice-President and Vice-Provost, International Student Experience.
+The University of Toronto Global Educator Award winners are determined by a process of nomination and selection by a committee chaired by the Vice-President, International.
 The Selection Committee will comprise Tenure-Stream and Teaching-Stream faculty members from different ranks and will include:

 - Vice-President, International — Chair